-An invitation from the king of Saudi Arabia to his Qatari counterpart to attend the December 9 Gulf Cooperation Council (GCC) summit in Riyadh has set the stage for potential progress on a protracted dispute that left the council deeply divided and arguably undermined US efforts to build a united front against Iran.
-It remains to be seen whether the Qatari emir will accept the invitation.
-Qatar’s decision earlier in the week to exit OPEC, another forum where Saudi Arabia has considerable influence, does not bode well.
-But even if he does, expectations of a breakthrough must be tampered by a healthy dose of realism and seen in light of stubborn geopolitical facts.
+An invitation from the king of Saudi Arabia to his Qatari counterpart to attend the most recent Gulf Cooperation Council (GCC) summit in Riyadh in December of 2018 set the stage for potential progress on a protracted dispute that has left the council deeply divided and arguably undermined US efforts to build a united front against Iran.
+The Qatari emir, however, declined to show, sending a lower level emissary instead.
+Qatar’s earlier decision to exit OPEC, another forum where Saudi Arabia has considerable influence, also did not bode well for potential deconfliction.
+Accordingly, any expectations of a breakthrough in this conflict that has frustrated and baffled many in Washington must be tampered by a healthy dose of realism and seen in light of stubborn and longstanding geopolitical facts to which most appear oblivious.

 The significance of this mild yet rare compliment is more apparent when contrasted with the information-warfare campaigns the two countries have been engaged in since the onset of the crisis in June of 2017, both in the Arab and Western press.
 Both sides have attempted to depict the other as a supporter of terror, and both sides have derided their opponent’s ruler.
 Saudi media, for example, calls Qatar’s emir “the reckless prince,” while Qatari media refers to MBS as “the boy.”